-Who should get the shingles vaccine?
-If I've already had shingles, should I get the vaccine so I don't get shingles again?
+What are my options for the shingles vaccine?
+If I've already had shingles, should I get the vaccine so that I don't get shingles again?

-The shingles vaccine is a live vaccine given as a single injection, usually in the upper arm.
-The most common side effects of the shingles vaccine are redness, pain, tenderness, swelling and itching at the injection site, and headaches.
+Zostavax is a live vaccine given as a single injection, usually in the upper arm.
+Shingrix is a nonliving vaccine made of a virus component.
+It's given in two doses, with two to six months between doses.
+The most common side effects of either shingles vaccine are redness, pain, tenderness, swelling and itching at the injection site, and headaches.

 Some people report a chickenpox-like rash after getting the shingles vaccine.